fluidware/fluidsurveys-docs/chapters/Style/index.rst

 	* - 5.
 Survey Title
 	  - Change only the title to your survey, ie., color, font, size, etc.
 	* - 6.
 Survey Description
-	  - Change the survey description to your survye, which will have settings independent to the survey title
+	  - Change the survey description to your survey, which will have settings independent to the survey title
 	* - 7.
 Question Title
 	  - Change only the title to your questions, ie., color, font, size, etc.
 	* - 8.
 Question Description
-	  - Change the survey description to your survye, which will have settings independent to the question title
+	  - Change the survey description to your survey, which will have settings independent to the question title
 	* - 9.
 Question
 	  - Alter the settings behind the Choices and Variables.
 	* - 10.
 Question Body